jessewaites/BostonIpsum/README.md

 # BostonIpsum

-This gem uses Boston Words to provide Lorem Ipsum like filler text for ruby based pages.
+Need to pahk the cah in hahvahd yahd?
+Then this is the library for you.
+This gem uses Boston themed words to provide "Lorem Ipsum" like filler text for your ruby based pages.

-You simple install the gem, bundle, and call <%= BostonIpsum.speak(integer) %> in any view.
+You simple install the gem, bundle, and call <%= BostonIpsum.speak(integer) %> in any page view.
 The integer number allows you to return a randomized yet specific number of words.
 To add words, make a pull request.

 For example,